Ansh1234/RxDownloader/README.md

 **NOTE** : Since this is a demo project and not an actual project, I have kept the images and urls to be downloaded hardcoded in the client.
 There is no server call.
 Also, for every item I am saving the download status and download percent in the shared preference.
 In a real project, it should be ideally saved in a database.

 ------
+**Checkout my other projects**

-Checkout my library [AppDataReader](https://github.com/Ansh1234/AppDataReader) - A library for reading Shared Preferences and Database values within the application.
+[AppDataReader](https://github.com/Ansh1234/AppDataReader) - A library for reading Shared Preferences and Database values within the application.

+[RxFbLiveVideoEmoticons](https://github.com/Ansh1234/RxFbLiveVideoEmoticons) - Demo of Fb Live Video Reactions using RxJava2.

+[WebViewDemo](https://github.com/Ansh1234/WebViewDemo) - A demo project for showing how to use WebViews in Android.